- Spanish:

 Lesseps’s failed attempt

 The first attempt to build a canal across the Isthmus of Panama began in 1881 after the Colombian government granted a concession to the privately owned Compagnie Universelle du Canal Interocéanique.
 The company, under the leadership of Ferdinand de Lesseps, was financed by French capital from countless small investors.
 Because of Lesseps’s recent triumph building the Suez Canal, he was able to attract public support for building a sea-level canal across Panama.
 That proposal was protested strongly by Adolphe Godin de Lépinay, baron de Brusly, an engineer who had studied the isthmus.
 Lépinay knew the surface features at Panama: the Continental Divide 9 miles (15 km) from the Pacific, the torrential Chagres River flowing into the Atlantic, and the smaller Río Grande flowing into the Pacific—both rivers suitable for creating artificial lakes.
-In 1879 he proposed a “practical” plan for building a canal, calling for a dam at Gatún and another at Miraflores (or as close to the seas as the land would permit), letting the waters rise to form two lakes about 80 feet (25 metres) high, joining the lakes by cutting across the Continental Divide, and connecting them to the oceans through locks.
+In 1879 he proposed a “practical” plan for building a canal, calling for a dam at Gatún and another at Miraflores (or as close to the seas as the land would permit), letting the waters rise to form two lakes about 80 feet (25 meters) high, joining the lakes by cutting across the Continental Divide, and connecting them to the oceans through locks.

 Lépinay’s conception eventually established him as an architectural and engineering genius and as the originator of the plan from which the Panama Canal was built.
 Unfortunately for the French, however, his idea was ignored at the time, and the Compagnie Universelle embarked on its ill-fated undertaking.
 Lesseps was unfamiliar with conditions in Panama or was unwilling to acknowledge that they were vastly different from Suez.
 Unlike the arid desert of the Isthmus of Suez, Panama was a tropical jungle, with diluvial rains, debilitating heat and humidity, and tropical diseases.
 Topographic conditions along the proposed route varied considerably and ranged from coastal marshes to the mountains of the Continental Divide.
 Despite competent engineering, there was no sound overall plan.
 Machinery used to dig the canal was either too light or ill-suited for the tough inland terrain, and disease took a terrible toll in workers’ lives.

 Progress was costly and extremely slow.
-As a cost-saving measure, the plans for a sea-level canal were eventually dropped in favour of a high-level lock-type canal, but that change had little effect.
+As a cost-saving measure, the plans for a sea-level canal were eventually dropped in favor of a high-level lock-type canal, but that change had little effect.
 With no foreseeable return on its investment, the French public lost faith in the project and its leader.
 Attempts at further financing failed, and the company collapsed in 1889.
 Although the company reorganized in 1894, it virtually ceased to function by 1898.
 Any possibility of completing the canal across Panama was gone; its sole hope lay in holding together an enterprise that could be offered for sale.
 In the end, less than half of the excavation made by the French was used in the U.S. canal.